 Every previous experience that you’ve had is very important and helpful because it makes you more complete, and often succeeds to turn you into a better long-term thinker.

 Once you get more experience and ultimately understanding of various concepts, you will have a much better understanding of what needs to be done.

-Another important part of a strategical thinking is always being aware of the present and future-predicted trends.
+Another important part of strategical thinking is always being aware of the present and future predicted trends.
 You must know the specific trends that go along with your industry and identify the trends that work best for your target audience (customers/clients), so you will know exactly what needs to be implemented next.

 Before leveraging a trend, you should assess the whole picture.
-Look in a broader way, and notice all the environments that can help you create a twist:
+Look more broadly, and notice all the environments that can help you create a twist:

 Now use your strategic thinking and see what impact the trends within these environments might have and implement the ones that’ll work the best for your organization.

 For instance, let’s look at some of the trends that shifted the technological environment.
 The usage of AR technology has increased in 2018, and it continues increasing especially in Snapchat and Instagram stories.

 Moreover, link this to the big influence and power that social media has over the Generation Z, and you’ll understand that whoever uses Instagram and Snapchat will also be a part of that shift.